Find answers to frequently asked questions about the M.S. in Data Science program.

 Are international students required to submit an English translation of their transcripts?

 Yes, all transcripts not translated to English are required to be accompanied by an English translation from NACES accredited transcript verification service.
 SpanTran is a NACES-member company that has created a custom application for the School of Data Science at a discounted rate.
-You can access their application by clicking here.
 Applications without the required English translation from an accredited transcript verification service will not be considered complete.

 About Prerequisite Courses